msjumbu/aw-ang-schematics/README.md

     - AppWorks *AppWork authentication API will be used*
     - Custom *use this if you want to authenticate against any other identity management or want to use OTDS SSO. you will have to customise the the authentication service for this*

+This command will initialise the angular project to be ready for working with AppWorks services and install the selected UI framework.

 Once the command completes without any errors, the project is setup.

+The following files are generated,

+The following files are modified,

+If you need to change the config.json file path at any later point of time, you have to change it here.

+While you are able to change almost all of the chosen configuration anytime, it will be difficult to change the UI framework if you have already created components with the selected UI framework.
+Changing the UI framework is not impossible, but you may have to do lot of changes to the components or recreate them again.

+One of the guiding principles of this utility is NOT to abstract anything from the developer or to provide a reusable component.
+The developer will be able to change any of the generated code without having to depend on the utility for any application functionality.

 Now we are ready to add components to the project.